melmzv/arg_ss24_project/README.md

 - Additionally, you will also need to setup an Integrated Development Environment (IDE) or a code editor.
 We recommend using VS Code, please follow the [Getting started with Python in VS Code Guide](https://code.visualstudio.com/docs/python/python-tutorial).

-- You wll also need [Quarto](https://quarto.org/), a scientific and technical publishing system.
+- You wll also need [Quarto](https://quarto.org/), a scientific and technical publishing system used for documentation pursoses of this project.
 Please follow the [Quarto installation guide](https://quarto.org/docs/get-started/) to install Quarto on your system.

 - Finally, you will also need to have `make` installed on your system, if you want to use it.
-For Linux users this is usually already installed.
-For MacOS users, you can install `make` by running `brew install make` in the terminal.
-For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
+    - For Linux users this is usually already installed.
+    - For MacOS users, you can install `make` by running `brew install make` in the terminal.
+    - For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
 For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
 If not you are probably better of googling how to install `make` on Windows and follow a reliable source.

 If you are new to scientific computing, we suggest that you also pick up a reference from the list below and browse through it.
 The [Gentzkow and Shapiro (2014) paper](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) is a particularly easy and also useful read.